 They aren’t always meant to be profitable.
 Sometimes they are just a strategy to draw more customers to the particular pharmacy chain.

 It doesn’t mean that they are bad.
-Sometime access is more important than the quality of care that’s delivered.
+Sometimes, access is more important than the quality of care that’s delivered.

 Acuity of Care

-Retail Clinics and other low-acuity Walk-in Clinics tend to see lower acuity patients.
-They focus on the following list of common complaints in descending order:
+Retail Clinics and other low-acuity Walk-in Clinics tend to see lower-acuity patients.
+Their business model focuses on the following list of common complaints in descending order:

 - sore throat